I’ve received some great gifts in my life, but looking back on them, few surpass the gift of knowledge.

 And if you don’t care about self-defense or martial arts, this book is for you.

 This book — when I follow its daily exercises — gives me peace, makes me feel handsome, and removes all the cares from my life.
-It’s taught me incredible stretches, unbelievable exercises (don’t worry, it starts off slow), and indescribable teachings.
+It’s taught me incredible stretches, unbelievable exercises (don’t worry, it starts off slow), and indescribable teachings/meditations.
+(It’s very much like yoga, but better in my opinion.)

 It has fundamentally improved my health, my posture, my attitude.

-And as I felt inspired to share the post, I wondered: How do you describe such a book?
+And as I felt inspired to share this amazing gift, I wondered: How do you describe such a book?

-How do you describe a book that years ago (when I first bought it) made me feel completely at peace when just minutes before I’d been worrying about debt, my lack of health insurance, and my job that paid just a little over $20,000 a year?
+How do you describe a book that years ago (when I first bought it) made me feel completely at peace when just minutes before I’d been worrying about my lack of health insurance and the struggling company that I had founded, which could barely pay me $20,000 a year and still had nearly $100,000 in debt?

-How can a book with just a few stretches, exercises, and teachings bring God (or Buddha or whoever) into the room with you, lift your mood, and make you ecstatic you’re alive?
+How can a book with just a few stretches, exercises, and teachings bring true happiness?
+How can such a book almost instantly lift your mood and make you ecstatic to be alive?
 How can it do this when minutes before you were seconds away from giving up, crying, or wanting to end your life?

 How can it take you from no hope to hope in just minutes?